spkrishnan/VC2Fusion/README.md

 ### EXECUTING THIS SCRIPT WILL CAUSE OUTAGE FOR THE VIRTUAL CHASSIS.
 This script will also make changes to the Aggregation Devices.
 Please analyze the consequences and take necessary precaustions before executing the script ###

+### After conversion to Fusion, all configuration from the Virtual Chassis will be wiped out.
+You will have to manually convert the configuration from Virtual Chassis and apply it on the Aggregation Device.
+ENSURE THAT THIS TASK IS COMPLETED BEFORE PROCEEDING WITH CONVERSION ###

 Steps to initiate the migration

 Step1: Ensure that you have PYeZ packages installed

 Step2: Ensure that the Aggregation Devices are enabled for Junos Fusion Enterprise

+Step3: Backup configuration from the Virtual Chassis.
+Manually convert this configuration to Fusion Satellite Device Cluster Configuration

-Step3: Copy all files in this project in one directory
+Step4: Copy all files in this project in one directory

-Step4: Edit "data_input.yml" file and provide details about "AD1", "AD2", Username, Password, Home Directory
+Step5: Edit "data_input.yml" file and provide details about "AD1", "AD2", Username, Password, Home Directory

-Step5: Execute the python script to convert a Virtual Chassis to Satellite Device Cluster
+Step6: Execute the python script to convert a Virtual Chassis to Satellite Device Cluster
 - python v2fconverter.py Virtual-Chassis-IP Cluster-Name Cluster-ID Starting-FPC-Number-for-the-Cluster
       - For example, "python v2fconverter.py '10.105.5.134' Closet1 10 120"

+Step7: Apply the converted configuration from Step3 on the Aggregation Devices.